-MoMA PS1 and iconic record shop Other Music present the third annual Come Together: Music Festival and Label Market, offering live performances, films, workshops, and panels that celebrate the interactive ecosystem of local and international music communities, and a label market featuring more than 75 record labels.
+MoMA PS1 and iconic record shop Other Music present the third annual Come Together: Music Festival and Label Market, offering live performances, film, workshops, and panels that celebrate the interactive ecosystem of local and international music communities, and a label market featuring more than 75 record labels.
 This season’s expanded event is presented across two days, including additional live programming and extended hours.
-Reasserting the central and essential role that communities play in both the creation and consumption of new sounds, Come Together recasts the fading record store experience for the current moment.
+Part of MoMA PS1’s VW Sunday Sessions performance series, Come Together reasserts the central and essential role that communities play in both the creation and consumption of new sounds, recasting the fading record store experience for the current moment.

 Come Together will feature performances in the VW Dome from some of the most innovative and groundbreaking artists working today like Black Sabbath Cover Band Rehearsal, DJ Jay Daniel, Barrie, Marissa Nadler, Gong Gong Gong, and Tabby Wakes.

 See DJ Language, Lindsey Caldwell, and Duane Harriott reunite as NegroClash, a celebration of Black electronic and dance music.
 Musician and producer Benamin and Jezenia Romero will play a set of music from womxn-fronted bands with a focus on musicians of color, plus, Helado Negro, Freak Terrains, and Star Eyes.